angular/angular/aio/content/getting-started/index.md

   <img src="generated/images/guide/getting-started/app-components.png" alt="Online store with three components">
 </figure>

 * `app-root` (orange box) is the application shell.
-This is first component to load, and the parent of all other components.
+This is the first component to load, and the parent of all other components.
 You can think of it as the base page.
 * `app-top-bar` (blue background) is the store name and checkout button.
 * `app-product-list` (purple box) is the product list that you modified in the previous section.

-In the next section, you'll expand the app's capabilities by adding new component for a product alert.
+In the next section, you'll expand the app's capabilities by adding a new component for a product alert.
 You'll add it as a child of the product list component.

 <div class="alert is-helpful">